NFL DFS picks, Bears vs. 49ers: Best daily Fantasy lineups for 'Sunday Night Football'

 DFS millionaire Mike McClure shares his NFL DFS picks for 49ers vs. Bears on 'Sunday Night Football'

 The San Francisco 49ers host the Chicago Bears in the Week 17 edition of 'Sunday Night Football' at 8:20 p.m.
 ET.
 Both teams are battling for playoff positioning, so they won't be holding anything back as the regular season begins to wind down.
+Top options in the NFL DFS player pool include Christian McCaffrey, Caleb Williams, D'Andre Swift and Brock Purdy.
 Both teams have some injury concerns at the skill positions with Chicago receiver Rome Odunze (foot) ruled out and the Niners listing tight end George Kittle (ankle) and Ricky Pearsall (knee, ankle) as questionable.

 How should you build your NFL DFS lineups for 'Sunday Night Football,' and which sleepers should factor into your NFL DFS strategy?
 Before making any Bears vs. 49ers DFS picks, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.